fyupeng/rpc-netty-framework/README.md

 - [x] provide scalable serialization services, currently providing `Kryo` and `Jackson` two serialization methods .
 - [x] provide a logging framework `Logback`.
 - [x] provides Netty extensible communication protocol, the communication protocol header uses the same 16-bit magic number `0xCAFEBABE` as Class, packet identification id to identify request and response packets, `res` length to prevent sticky packets, and finally `res`, which internally adds a check digit and a unique identification id to allow the server to efficiently handle multiple different request packets or resend request packets at the same time, and packet validation.
+- [ ] Support second-level clock callback server to take the initiative to block the client request strategy, more than minutes-level clock callback server to take the initiative offline strategy.

 Architecture Diagram